goblimey/scaffolder/README.md

     "name": "mouse", "plural": "mice",

-Each resource section defines a list of fields.
+Each resource contains a list of fields.
 The cat resource has fields "name" and "breed" which contain strings, "age" containing an integer
 "weight" containing a floating point number and "chipped" containing a boolean value,